1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••home•••Contents Index

 Greensleeves | Anonymous | Peter Kun Frary

 Begin by focusing on the first phrase—measures 1 through 8.
-The next three phrases are similar, sharing much of the same material, so you should make short work of them.
+The next three phrases share much of the same material, so you should make short work of them.

 thumb strum icon Mute with Strum

 Measure 17 (second page) has a big G chord strum.
 The original version lacks a note on the fifth string.
-I can strum all six strings because I mute the fifth string: third finger frets the low G on the sixth string and I simply lean the finger over slightly, just enough to deaden the fifth string while strumming.
-Watch the video at .30 to see my third finger mute the fifth string.
+I'm able to strum all six strings by muting the fifth string: third finger frets the low G on the sixth string but leans over slightly, just enough to deaden the fifth string during the strum.
+Watch the video at .30 to see my third finger muting the fifth string.
 The second finger may be substituted for the low G/mute if the third finger isn't cooperating.

 Greensleeves Measure 17 | Mute the 5th string as you strum the G chord.